eacton/CAGEF/README.md

 Access to a laptop computer to bring to class is REQUIRED with R and R-Studio installed (https://cloud.r-project.org/ and https://www.rstudio.com/products/rstudio/download/).
 There multiple choice questions on Socrative which requires an internet connection; a class key will be provided in class.
 Participation is required as part of your final grade.

-As preparatory material for the course, students should install swirl (install.packages(‘swirl’)) and complete R Programming 1: Basic Building Blocks, 3: Sequences of Numbers, 4: Vectors, 7: Matrices and Data Frames.
+As preparatory material for the course, students should install swirl (install.packages(‘swirl’)).
+When you have installed swirl, type library(swirl) and follow the prompts (ie. type what it tells you to type).
+From list 1 - R Programming, complete 1: Basic Building Blocks, 3: Sequences of Numbers, 4: Vectors, 7: Matrices and Data Frames.

 #### Reading materials